Certificates

 Organic Content Standard (OCS 100):

 The Organic Content Standard (OCS) applies to products, excluding food, that contain 95-100 percent organic material.
-It allows for the tracking of the content and amount of organic material in a final product and the traceability of the raw material from source to final product.
+It allows for the tracking of the content and amount of organic material in a final product and traces the raw material from the source to the final product.

-"Our European manufacturers comply with this standard.
-The social and environmental aspects of production are ensured here by European laws."
+The social and environmental aspects of production are ensured here by European laws.

 https://textileexchange.org/organic-content-standard/